Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals

-To introduce some of the key ideas, it is worth considering a simplified version of the CO$_2$ retrieval problem (see Sections~\ref{sec:mathematical_model} and \ref{sec:numerical_setup} for a description of the full problem).
-The retrieval problem is typically formulated in terms of an unknown state vector $\bm{x}$ that includes both the vertical CO$_2$ profile of interest and other geophysical nuisance variables that affect the observations in the satellite.
+To introduce some of the key ideas, it is worth considering a simplified version of the CO$_2$ retrieval problem.
+The problem is typically formulated in terms of an unknown state vector $\bm{x}$ that includes both the vertical CO$_2$ profile of interest and other geophysical nuisance variables that affect the satellite observations.
 Assume that the state vector $\bm{x}$ is related to the observations $\bm{y}$ by the linear model $\bm{y} = \bm{K} \bm{x} + \bm{\eps}$, where $\bm{K}$ is a known forward operator dictated by the physics of the problem and $\bm{\eps}$ represents stochastic noise in the measurement device with mean zero and covariance $\bm{\Sigma}_{\bm{\eps}}$.
-The fundamental challenge here is that $\bm{K}$ is an ill-conditioned matrix so that its singular values decay rapidly (in fact, exponentially, as evidenced in our experiments).
+The fundamental challenge here is that $\bm{K}$ is an ill-conditioned matrix so that its singular values decay rapidly.
 Assume, for now, that $\bm{K}$ has full column rank, and therefore the least-squares estimator of $\bm{x}$ is given by $\bm{\hat{x}} = (\tp{\bm{K}} \bm{K})^{-1} \tp{\bm{K}} \bm{y}$.
 The covariance matrix of this estimator is $\cov{\bm{\hat{x}}} = (\tp{\bm{K}} \bm{K})^{-1} \tp{\bm{K}} \bm{\Sigma}_{\bm{\eps}} \bm{K} (\tp{\bm{K}} \bm{K})^{-1}$.
 Due to the ill-posedness of $\bm{K}$, the fluctuations in the noise $\bm{\eps}$ get amplified in the inversion and the estimator $\bm{\hat{x}}$ exhibits large oscillations within the CO$_2$ profile that tend to be anti-correlated from one altitude to the next.
 This is also reflected in the covariance $\cov{\bm{\hat{x}}}$, and any confidence intervals derived for the individual CO$_2$ elements in $\bm{x}$ based on $\cov{\bm{\hat{x}}}$ would be extremely wide, indicating, as they should, that the observations $\bm{y}$ do not contain enough information to effectively constrain CO$_2$ at a given altitude.